 Also, tell your practitioner how important the DTC is for your future.
-Many practitioners will not know about the RDSP and the difference it will make to your life.
+Many practitioners will not know about the benefits of having the DTC and the difference it will make to your life.
 If they know more about it, they may take extra care in filling out your form.
-We have included a brief outline of the RDSP that you can give to your practitioner, so they can learn more about it.
-Feel free to tear out page 7 and give it to your practitioner.
+For example, you may want to tell them about the Registered Disability Savings Plan (RDSP).
+We have included a brief outline of the RDSP that you can give to your practitioner.